paypal/autosklearn-zeroconf/README.md

 methods,  giving  rise  to  a  structured  hypothesis  space  with  100+  hyperparameters)

 ## Running autosklearn-zeroconf
-To run autosklearn-zeroconf start '''python zeroconf.py your_dataframe.h5''' from command line.
+To run autosklearn-zeroconf start '''python zeroconf.py your_dataframe.h5 2>/dev/null|grep ZEROCONF''' from command line.
 The script was tested on Ubuntu and RedHat.
 It won't work on any WindowsOS because auto-sklearn doesn't support Windows.

 ## Data Format